bekk/bekk-christmas/post/javascript/not-breaking-the-web.md

 # Follow the calendar!

-Keep on reading for technical quirks, explanations, funny ingredients in the language and many more, throughout the rest of the days in this Christmas calendar, and pick up a thing or two about the world's most popular language!
+Keep on reading for technical quirks, explanations, funny ingredients in the JavaScript language and many more, throughout the rest of the days in this Christmas calendar, and pick up a thing or two about the world's most popular language!